ni/monodrive-documentation/docs/LV_client/sensors/mono_fisheye_equidistant_camera.md

 ### Description

-Configures and reads the data stream for a Equidistant Fisheye Camera sensor and outputs a picture with the specified format in the stream dimensions.
+Configures and reads the data stream for an Equidistant Fisheye Camera sensor.
+Outputs a picture with the specified format in the stream dimensions.

 For technical support contact us at **support@monodrive.io**